 This annual corporate governance statement for Chr.
-Hansen Holding A/S forms part of Management's Review in the 2015/16 Annual Report and concerns the accounting period from 1 September 2015 to 31 August 2016.
+Hansen Holding A/S (hereinafter "Chr.
+Hansen" or "the Company") is prepared pursuant to art.
+107b of the Danish Financial Statements Act.
+The statement forms part of the Management's Review in the 2016/17 Annual Report and concerns the accounting period from 1 September 2016 to 31 August 2017.

 The statement includes:

-- · A description of the management structure - A review of the Company's position on the Danish Recommendations on Corporate Governance as adopted by Nasdaq Copenhagen - The main elements of the internal control and risk management systems in relation to financial reporting.
+- · A description of the management structure - A review of the Company's position on the Danish Recommendations on Corporate Governance as adopted by Nasdaq Copenhagen (the "Recommendations") - The main elements of the internal control and risk management systems in relation to financial reporting.

-MANAGEMENT STRUCTURE Shareholders
+MANAGEMENT STRUCTURE

+Shareholders